 A final point to remember about linear amplifiers (either SE or BTL) is how to manipulate the terms in the efficiency equation to utmost advantage when possible.
 Note that in equation 4, V{DD} is in the denominator.
 This indicates that as V{DD} goes down, efficiency goes up.
-As the numerator values of R_L and P_L decrease, efficiency decreases.

-For example, if the 5-V supply is replaced with a 3.3-V supply (TPA0103 has a maximum recommended V{DD} of 5.5 V) in the calculations of Table 1 then efficiency at 0.5 W would rise from 44% to 67% and internal power dissipation would fall from 0.62 W to 0.25 W at 5 V. Then for a stereo 0.5-W system from a 3.3-V supply, the maximum draw would only be 1.5 W as compared to 2.24 W from 5 V. In other words, use the efficiency analysis to chose the correct supply voltage and speaker impedance for the application.
+For example, if the 5-V supply is replaced with a 3.3-V supply (TPA0202 has a maximum recommended V{DD} of 5.5 V) in the calculations of Table 1, then efficiency at 0.5 W would rise from 44% to 67% and internal power dissipation would fall from 0.62 W to 0.25 W at 5 V. Then for a stereo 0.5-W system from a 3.3-V supply, the maximum draw would only be 1.5 W as compared to 2.24 W from 5 V. In other words, use the efficiency analysis to choose the correct supply voltage and speaker impedance for the application.